KaungKhantKyaw1997/face_recognition/README.md

 # Face Recognition

-This project uses face recognition to identify faces in images, specifically using characters from the show "Stranger Things".
-This project falls under the category of Computer Vision.
+This project utilizes face recognition to identify characters from "Stranger Things" in images, operating within the realm of Computer Vision.

 ## Setup Instructions